franela/goblin/README.md

 A [Mocha](http://visionmedia.github.io/mocha/) like BDD testing framework for Go

+No extensive documentation nor complicated steps to get it running

 Run tests as usual with `go test`

 Colorful reports and beautiful syntax